michaelcarroll/lpcfi/README.md

 as the fp-table.
 PICFI is not implemented but simulated.
 If a function address has been activated, the PICFI simulation regards such function as a legal target for any indirect call.
-This is more coarse than PICFI, but irrelevant for this demo.

-The C code from the poster is available in `demo.c`.

 ## Dependencies
 * Unix system (The CSB/SJU Linux Student Pool will work)